AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/react/navigation-routing.md

 ## What you will build

 This chapter will add navigation to a SPA in AEM.
-The navigation menu will be driven by the AEM page hierarchy and will make use of the JSON model provided by the [Navigation Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/navigation.html).
+The navigation menu is driven by the AEM page hierarchy and will make use of the JSON model provided by the [Navigation Core Component](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/components/navigation.html).

 ![Navigation added](assets/navigation-routing/navigation-added.png)